Why Are Gas Prices So High?

 That spike was created by political unrest in Egypt.

-What We Can Do About It
+What We Can Do to Reduce Prices

-The most immediate thing we can do is reduce our usage of gas, either through driving less or increasing fuel efficiency.
+The most immediate thing we can do is reduce our usage of gas, either by driving less or increasing fuel efficiency.
 Surprisingly, the best way to increase fuel efficiency is to keep tires inflated.

-Longer term, we can change our need for oil and gas by switching to alternative fuel vehicles.
+For the long term, we can change our need for oil and gas by switching to alternative fuel vehicles.
 Urban dwellers can use public transit.
 Others can move closer to work to reduce commuting time.

-The only real way to lower gas prices is to lower demand for gas and oil over a long period of time.
-This would work, since the United States consumes 25 percent of the world's oil.
-This has increased over the last 20 years, from 15 million barrels per day to 19.6 million bpd.
+The only real way to lower gas prices is to lower demand for gas and oil over the years.
+This would work since the United States consumes 25 percent of the world's oil.
+This has increased over the last 20 years, from 15 million barrels per day to 19.6 million barrels per day.
 A concerted effort might convince commodities traders that oil is a bad investment.
 This would allow oil prices to return to pre-bubble levels.